 This painted glass Coke bottle is a familiar sight on many Coke memorabilia pieces.
 Though it's found in countless reproductions as well, finding an original die-cut tin sign from around 1954 like this is a great find for any collector.

 This particular piece has a few short scratches, minor edge bends and crimps, light soiling, and a few minor marks.
 Yet, it's considered to be in excellent condition.
-The picture is deceiving because it stands a full 6 feet tall and sold in 2008 through Morphy Auctions for $345.Continue to 18 of 28 below.
+The picture is deceiving because it stands a full six feet tall and sold in 2008 through Morphy Auctions for $345.Continue to 18 of 28 below.

 18 of 28

-Coca-Cola Tin Flange Sign with Support
+Coca-Cola Tin Flange Sign With Support